Evan O'Neill Kane (physicist): Life

-Evan O'Neill Kane was born on December 23, 1924 in Kane, Pennsylvania.
-His father, Thomas Leiper Kane, died in 1933 of spinal meningitis, which was preceded by scarlet fever.
+Kane was born on December 23, 1924 in Kane, Pennsylvania.
+His father, Thomas Leiper Kane, died in 1933 of pneumonia.
 He later moved with his mother and siblings to Daytona Beach, Florida, where he stayed through high school.

 Career

 Kane was an undergraduate at Princeton University, and interrupted his education to serve in the army during World War II.
-He graduated from Princeton University in 1948, and went directly to Cornell University to study towards his PhD in Physics, which was awarded in 1953 on an experimental project related to vacuum tube technology.
+He graduated from Princeton University in 1948, and went directly to Cornell University to study towards his PhD in physics, which was awarded in 1953 on an experimental project related to vacuum tube technology.
 Kane then joined the General Electric Research Laboratory in Schenectady, New York.
 There he began contributing to the theoretical underpinnings of the then-new field of semiconductor research.
 He published widely in scientific journals.
 Perhaps his best known paper was published in 1956 on a technique to calculate the structure of solids.
 This technique is referred to as the k·p method for band structure calculations.

 Kane left General Electric in 1959 to join Hughes Aircraft in California and then moved to the Theoretical Physics Department in Bell Laboratories in Murray Hill, New Jersey in 1961.
 He continued his semiconductor research at Bell Labs, at the interface between experimental and theoretical physics, until AT&T was broken up.
 He then worked for BellCore until he retired in 1984.

 Personal life

 Kane married Anne Bassler in 1950 in Lancaster, Pennsylvania.
 They lived together for over 40 years in New Providence, New Jersey, where they raised three children and coauthored one paper.

-In 1974 he became ranked second in the country in the 50 and over marathon category.
+In 1974, he became ranked second in the country in the 50 and over marathon category.
 He spent most of the rest of his life working in childcare for infants, toddlers and young children including his grandchildren and church group.
 He died in 2006 at the age of 81.
 The cause of death was complications secondary to myeloproliferative disease and myelodysplasia.
 He had three children.